-The cost of goods sold has generally increased since 2014 as LUS Fiber adds customers.
+The cost of goods sold generally increased since 2015 as LUS Fiber adds customers.
 Cost of goods sold predominantly consists of programming and content costs associated with service offerings.
 As the number of customers increase, so do the costs of goods sold for the cable and long-distance phone customers.
-The Plant Specific Expense averages \$4.3 million and increased by 1.2% in 2018.
+The Plant Specific Expense averages \$4.5 million and decreased by 0.5% in 2019.
 The Plant Specific Expense includes vehicles, furniture, electronics, maintenance, repairs, general maintenance, and other plant related items.
 The Plant Non-specific Expense have averaged approximately \$2.3 million per year.
 The primary cost item in this category is engineering.
-Customer Operations have averaged \$1.8 million over the last five years and increased 19.1% in 2018.
-The administrative costs averaged \$3.1 million over the last five years.
+Customer Operations have averaged \$1.9 million over the last five years and decreased 4.9% in 2019.
+The administrative costs averaged \$3.2 million over the last five years.